-Governmental funds report deferred revenue in connection with receivables for revenues that are not considered to be available to liquidate liabilities of the current period.
+Governmental funds report deferred inflow of resources in connection with receivables for revenues that are not considered to be available to liquidate liabilities of the current period.
 Governmental funds also defer revenue recognition in connection with resources that have been received, but not yet earned.
 Proprietary funds report unearned revenue due to funds received for events but not yet earned.
-At the end of the current fiscal year, the various components of deferred revenue were as follows:
+At the end of the current fiscal year, the various components of deferred inflow of resources were as follows: